mcarr-and/go-gin-marshalling/README.md

 ## TODO
 * Add documentation to use IDE with Docker-Compose?
-* Istio for service finding for Album-Store and Proxy-Service
 * Emit events when data is changed.
 * Adding CI server integration
 * Add open-telemetry to the istio-ingress so spans are created from the entry point to the cluster.